TechHutTV/homelab/homeassistant/zigbee/README.md

 password_file /etc/mosquitto/passwd
 listener 1883
 ```
-Now lets reload mosquitto and it will be ready to use in ZigbeeMQTT and Home Assistant.
+Now let's reload mosquitto and it will be ready to use in ZigbeeMQTT and Home Assistant.

 systemctl restart mosquitto